datapimp/brief/apps/blueprint/documentation/outline.md

-# Outline
+#### Outlines

 The Outline document can be used to create a summary page with links to a bunch of other pages.

-The outline model can be